benedekaibas/Fat-Pointers-Benchmarking/README.md

 Use the same command for compiling `code.cpp` and `smart.cpp` program.
 For comparison it is important to use the same compiler.

+### Compile Rust

+- cd into `src/src/src` folder where `main.rs` is located and run the following command:

+`cargo build` and then `cargo run`

+This will build the code and run it, so you will be able to see the benchmarking results.

 ### Checked C

 The Dockerfile is already created, so just `cd` into the `src` folder and use the following commands: